-Or maybe the sea is too flat and then snorkelling and diving are a good option?
-You could see turtles at Cook Island or Manta rays and sharks at Stradbroke Island for example.
+Or maybe the sea is too flat and then snorkelling and scuba diving near Brisbane are a good option?
+You could see turtles at Cook Island or Manta rays and sharks at Minjerribah (Stradbroke Island) for example.
 A bit further north, you could even dive on the HMAS Brisbane wreck.

 Is there something you like to do in Brisbane on a rainy day?
 Please share your experience in the comments below!